maede97/NeuronalNetwork/README.md

 # Installation
 ## Requirements
 * Eigen3
-* Cmake
+* CMake
 * Make
 * C++
-* Doxygen (for Documentation)

-To install, simply run `./make.sh` in the root folder of this repository.
+To install, simply run `./example.sh` in the root folder of this repository.
 This will also automatically run the executable with a simple XOR-Test.

 # Example
 Please have a look at the [example.cpp](https://github.com/maede97/NeuronalNetwork/blob/master/example.cpp) file or just copy this code here: